eggsy/discord-is-sponsor/README.md

 # Discord: Is User Sponsor?

-A bot that if the user is sponsoring you or someone else on GitHub!
-Uses Discord OAuth and Discord GitHub integration to get user's GitHub name and then checks through GitHub GQL API.
+A bot that gives roles if a user is supporting you on GitHub!
+Uses Discord OAuth and Discord GitHub integration to get user's handle and then checks through GitHub GQL API.

 ## Demo